WesAspinall/Octoc4ts/Readme.md

 ## Welcome to My Project

-> The Iron Yard Atlanta/Week 6 Assignment: Backbonejs & Reactjs
+> The Iron Yard Atlanta/Week 6 Assignment: Backbone.js & React

 ##Goals:
 - Demonstrate a full understanding of Backbone Models, Collections and  Routers